rust-lang/rfcs/text/0000-hidden-impls.md

 trait implementations that they can hidden, with one or two simple examples.
 The still more advanced details in this RFC can be deferred to the reference.

+One particular aspect of this RFC is important to teach: The coherent nature of hidden implementations.
+This should be stressed, and in particular, it should be noted that these do *not* act as the modular implementations discussed in the [prior art][prior-art].
+The naming of these implementations as *hidden*, as opposed to *private* is intentional.
+The word *private* should therefore be *avoided* in learning material.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation